xiudu123/blog_springboot-vue3/web/public/static/lib/Semantic-UI-2.5.0/README.md

 ## User Support

 Please help us keep the issue tracker organized.
-For technical questions that do not include a specific [JSFiddle test case](https://jsfiddle.net/ca0rovs3/) (bug reports), or feature request please use [StackOverflow](http://stackoverflow.com/questions/tagged/semantic-ui) to find a solution.
+For technical questions that do not include a specific [JSFiddle test case](https://jsfiddle.net/ca0rovs3/) (bug reports), or feature api please use [StackOverflow](http://stackoverflow.com/questions/tagged/semantic-ui) to find a solution.

 Visit our [contributing guide](https://github.com/Semantic-Org/Semantic-UI/blob/master/CONTRIBUTING.md) for more on what should be posted to GitHub Issues.